gustavodutradev/gustavodutradev/README.md

 - 🔭 I'm a former environmental engineering, currently studying at Trybe, to become a Full Stack Web Developer.
-- 🌱 I’m currently learning React/Redux and Hooks.
+- 🌱 I’m currently studying Back-End, learning MySQL and data management.
 - 👯 I’m looking to collaborate on Javascript, HTML and CSS projects.
 - 📫 How to reach me: gustavo.dutra11@gmail.com